 You don’t need to exercise a lot to feel the benefits.
 Start with short walks and see how you feel afterward.

 Fatigue can also be caused by other factors besides your CML treatment.
-For example, some people with chronic myeloid leukemia experience anemia.
+For example, some people with chronic myeloid leukemia have anemia.
 Low levels of red blood cells can cause fatigue, so treating anemia may help boost your energy.

 “I had an iron infusion a couple of weeks ago for anemia — fatigue is gone,” shared one MyLeukemiaTeam member.